kate-lab/My-Class/README.md

 ### Homepage Wireframe

-As the content on this site is generated entirely by users, the homepage needed to show users that they would need to login or register to access the CRUD operations.
-There are read-only elements of the site, but I wanted the messaging to be to login as a teacher user!

 <img src="https://res.cloudinary.com/dysirhng8/image/upload/v1637186934/classroom/screengrabs/Group_4_1_unaboc.png" alt="homepage wireframe" width="600">

 ### Register and Login Form Wireframes

-These forms create post requests to the User database, and ensure the user provides the information required as a Django basic user, but also for the additional features needed to create a user profile/class, like profile picture and display name (which shows as the name for their classroom).

 <img src="https://res.cloudinary.com/dysirhng8/image/upload/v1637186934/classroom/screengrabs/Group_5_vapa2w.png" alt="register wireframe" width="600">

 <img src="https://res.cloudinary.com/dysirhng8/image/upload/v1637186934/classroom/screengrabs/Group_6_mkxai3.png" alt="login wireframe" width="600">

 ### My Class Wireframe

-This page was the core profile page, which would be linked to via the navbar for each individual user, but also could be shared by user id/pk with students.
-The navbar itself is only visible to logged in users, so that the Class and the Lesson page can be shared with students without any other visual fuss on to distract a learner.

 <img src="https://res.cloudinary.com/dysirhng8/image/upload/v1637186934/classroom/screengrabs/Group_2_1_kgwr7t.png" alt="my class wireframe" width="600">